Skip to Main Content

 About the Program

-Chico State’s School of Social Work participates in California’s Title IV-E Educational Program, a statewide partnership that strengthens public child welfare by preparing more bachelor’s- and master’s-level social workers to serve children and families.
+Chico State’s School of Social Work participates in California’s Title IV-E Education Program, a statewide partnership that strengthens public child welfare by preparing more bachelor’s- and master’s-level social workers to serve children and families.

 • Guaranteed Financial Support